saltyorg/docs/docs/saltbox/basics/basics.md

 ## What is Saltbox?

-- [Saltbox](https://github.com/saltyorg/Saltbox){: target=_blank rel="noopener noreferrer" } is an [Ansible](https://www.ansible.com/how-ansible-works) and [docker](https://www.docker.com/what-container) based solution for rapidly deploying a cloud media server using Ubuntu Server 20.04 or Ubuntu Server 22.04 LTS running on AMD64 [ARM processors (Raspberry Pi, notably) are not supported).
+- [Saltbox](https://github.com/saltyorg/Saltbox){: target=_blank rel="noopener noreferrer" } is an [Ansible](https://www.ansible.com/how-ansible-works) and [Docker](https://www.docker.com/what-container) based solution for rapidly deploying a cloud media server using Ubuntu Server 20.04 or Ubuntu Server 22.04 LTS running on AMD64.
+ARM processors, Raspberry Pi notably, are not supported.

 - Primary functions are: the automatic acquisition of media, storing that media on the cloud, and being able to  play it back from anywhere and from any device.